xaxam/tagh/readme.md

-# Attention: tagh.rb is hardlinked to /usr/local/bin/tagh
+##### Attention: tagh.rb is hardlinked to /usr/local/bin/tagh ######

+# Read Me

-tagh is a commandline tool (based on thor) to handle tags in plain text files.
-There are three formats that need to be taken into accout: #hashtags, system tags (OpenMeta, Maverick), tags in YAML headers. tagh handles and converts all three formats.
+*tagh* is a commandline tool to handle tags in plain text files.
+There are two formats tagh  processes: #hashtags and tags in YAML meta data headers.

+## Installation

+### Dependencies

 ## Commands

-### list [-s SOURCE] --occurrences >1
+### tagh list [arguments]
-lists tags in SOURCE
+List tags.

+*Arguments:*
+- source, -s:     The source folder.
+By default, the current directory is used.
+- sublime, -u:    Write a json file for sublime auto-completion.
+- file, -f:       Write output to file.
+- min:            Only list tags that occur min. times.
+- max:            Only list tags that occur max. times.

-### find TAG [-s SOURCE]
+### tagh find TAG [arguments]
+Find items tagged TAG.

+*Arguments:*
+source, -s:     The source folder.
+By default, the current directory is used. file, -f:       Write output to file. open, -o:       Open matched files in new Sublime Text window

-### merge TAG1 TAG2 NEWTAG [-s SOURCE]
+### tagh merge TAGS [arguments]
-also works as change.

-### strip TAG1 TAG2 [-s SOURCE]: Strips TAG1, TAG2

-### collect -t system [-s SOURCE]: collects #hashtags and add them to YAML, system

-### move -f yaml -t system [-s SOURCE]: moves yaml tags to osx

-### copy -f yaml -t system [-s SOURCE]: copies yaml tags to osx

-### sync [-s SOURCE]: syncs yaml and osx system tags

-* Can be file or folder.
-Current folder by default; multiple -s possible
+Merge a list of TAGS into the last one specified.
+If only two TAGS are given, merge renames TAG1 as TAG2.

+*Arguments:*
+source, -s:     The source folder.
+By default, the current directory is used.

+### tagh delete TAG [arguments]
+Deletes TAGS from all files in the given directory.

+*Arguments:*
+source, -s:     The source folder.
+By default, the current directory is used.